Grazing Choreographies/Graaschoreografieën – an exciting ongoing project

 Grazing Choreographies Switzerland/The Netherlands

 Our journey into drawing Grazing Chroeographies started in 2019, experimenting to find the right materials that could express time and movement within a still picture.
-Then we drew our first series of Grazing Choreographies in Tschlin, in the alps of Switzerland and a second series in Groningen, The Netherlands.
-The moutains versus the flatlands.
+Then we drew our first series of Grazing Choreographies in Tschlin, in the Alps of Switzerland, and a second series in Groningen, The Netherlands.
+The mountains versus the flatlands.

 We published these two series, consisting of 48 drawings, including our diary, in a beautiful book designed by Karen Polder, with the title – inevitable – Grazing Choreographies.